ElectroOptical Innovations Consulting

 Mitutoyo lens was reasonably well corrected at 1.319 μm,

-its coatings were horribly mistuned, enough that its internal
+the coatings on its many elements were horribly mistuned, enough that its

-reflections dominated the returned signal and caused all sorts of
+internal reflections dominated the returned signal and caused all sorts of nasty

-nasty interference fringes.
-Fortunately, because of its long
+interference fringes.
+Fortunately, because of its long working distance, I

 It turned out that we couldn't image real product wafers